cbolard/ebay-arbitrary-analysis/README.md

 # Amazon Product Scraper

 This project allows scraping product information from Amazon search results.
-Users copy and paste the Amazon search URL into the web interface, and the service generates a CSV file containing information such as product name, rating, price, number of sales, and the product link.
+Users search for a product into the web interface, and the service generates a CSV file containing information such as product name, rating, price, number of sales, and the product link.

 ## Quick Start